wdporter/i-am-that-vuepress/10-witnessing/readme.md

 # 10. Witnessing

+>You must watch yourself continuously — particularly your mind — moment by moment, missing nothing.
+This witnessing is essential for the separation of the self from the not-self.

 **Questioner:** I am full of desires and want them fulfilled.
 How am I to get what I want?

 **Maharaj:** Do you deserve what you desire?
 In some way or other you have to work for the fulfilment of your desires.
 Put in energy and wait for the results.